top of page

 Rule 3: Choose Minimally Processed Foods

-Pooh nodded, taking in the colorful stalls.
+Pooh scanned the market with new understanding.
 “So real honey and maybe some fresh eggs are better for me than anything in a box?”
+“Much better,” I said with a smile.
+“And they taste better too.”

 Wrap Up

 As Pooh and I finished up our shopping, we both felt pretty good about the choices we’d made.
-“You know,” Pooh said thoughtfully, “I never realized that food could help more than just my tummy.
+“You know,” Pooh said thoughtfully, “I never realized food could help more than just my tummy.
 But now I see it can make me feel good all over — even in my heart and head!”

 Bruce Schutter